Driving in My Car

 "Driving in My Car" is a song by Madness.
-It was released as a stand-alone single on 24 July 1982 and spent eight weeks on the UK Singles Chart, peaking at number four.
+It was released as a stand-alone single on 16 July 1982 and spent eight weeks on the UK Singles Chart, peaking at number four.
 It reached number 20 on the Australian Singles Chart.

+The writer Colin Larkin contends that the song was novel for its use of sampling, as it "[makes] use of motor car noises (revving engine, honking horn etc.) turned into percussion and musical instruments, using the Fairlight synthesizer" – he adds that this was an exception to how, outside of underground hip-hop music, "there was little interest taken by anyone in the format" of sampling at that time.

 The B-side to the single was "Animal Farm", a mostly instrumental reworking of the song "Tomorrow's Dream" from the album 7.
 The 12" release of the single included the song "Riding on My Bike", which is basically a rewording of the main track, sung by Lee Thompson.

 "Driving in My Car" was the 13th in a run of 20 consecutive UK top 20 hits for Madness, and is the only one of those 20 never to have been officially released on a Madness album in the USA.
-It was later included on the 2010 re-release of the band's 1982 album The Rise and Fall, as well as its two B-sides.
+It was later included on the 2010 re-release of the band's 1982 album The Rise & Fall, as well as its two B-sides.